kickhats/TwitchPopups-Scuffed/README.md

 Allows Twitch mods to display popup text on the stream via chat commands.
 This is a fork of [Limmy's TwitchPopups](https://github.com/DaftLimmy/TwitchPopups), and it's just a wee change you could do yourself with some small CSS changes.
 You could, however, just download this, however!

+Please note this readme has been copied from the TwitchPopups GitHub with small changes.

 Sample image -

 ![sample](https://i.imgur.com/RtJ49NT.png)